-Module 1 - The key role of kindergarten staff to change food habits
+Module 1 - The role of kindergarten staff in helping to change food habits

-This module provides kindergarten staff tools to identify their role to create an awareness of a healthy, socially and ecologically sustainable eating culture in the kindergarten.
-Furthermore the areas of action - when it comes to food and eating habits in kindergartens - are introduced.
+This module provides kindergarten staff with the tools to enable them to raise awareness of healthy, socially and ecologically sustainable eating cultures in early years settings.

-What is the goal of this module?
+What are the goals of this module?

-Unit 1: Understand the key role of kindergarten staff for the development of food culture and eating habits

-Unit 2: Perceive chances and challenges for kindergarten staff
+- Unit 1: Understand the role of kindergarten staff in developing food culture and eating habits - Unit 2: Investigate the opportunities and challenges for kindergarten staff